willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 make training these models on modern computers a viable proposition.

 ### The McCulloch-Pitt's neuron

-<##check this doesn't really add much, probably remove it, it was just fun to
-learn about>

 The McCulloch-Pitt's neuron is mostly a historical curiosity, and if the evolution of artificial neural networks doesn't interest you skip ahead to the